 - You don’t need to standby in the Learning Commons all the time.
 There are numerous spaces in DLSU that are not utilized by some because they tend to go to the bean bag room all the time.
 Try the Amphitheater, Octopus garden, little garden beside Shaw theater, tables beside Velasco building and along Miguel building if you want less crowded spots.

 - You don’t need to get drunk on a Thursday night (or any other day) to be cool.
 Okay?
 Okay.

-There you go.
-My top tips on your stay in DLSU.
-It’s not much actually, I don’t think I covered enough topics to really help you and maybe it’s a little outdated as I haven’t been there for over a year now and things change quite fast.
-I would consider writing a few more related topics to this.
-If you have any suggestion/s, drop it on the comments box! 🙂
+There you go — my top tips on your stay in DLSU.
+It’s not much actually, I don’t think I covered enough topics to really help you overall and again, maybe it’s a little outdated as I remember that a lot of things change there all the time.

 If you have any new things or stories to share about your frosh life or even just Lasallian life, I would be happy to read them too!
 Please feel free to write about them in the comments box below 🙂